 Gender Equality and Women’s Empowerment

-USAID believes in promoting gender equality and seeks to ensure that development programs have positive impacts on both men and women.
-Programs emphasize creating space for women to be part of decision-making processes both in the context of the activity and in their communities.
-This enables them to have equal access to and control of information and resources.
+USAID promotes gender equality and seeks to ensure that development programs have positive outcomes for both men and women.
+Programs emphasize creating space for women to be part of decision-making processes both in the activity and in their communities.

 Communications and Project Development Office

 Tel: +263- 867- 701-1000